Practical randomness amplification and privatisation with implementations on quantum computers: Implementations on quantum computers

-From the experimental results we obtained, the hit from signalling in quantum computers is low and does not impact on the capacity of quantum computers to run Bell tests.
-The impact of the signalling effect of Assumption $B$ and the typical effect we observed in the superconducting quantum computer Ourense of the IBM-Q experience are plotted in Fig.~\ref{Fig:Signaling}.
-We believe that our assumptions are sensible if the quantum device was not built in a malicious way.
+From the experimental results that we obtained, the penalty for accounting for signalling in the quantum computers that we used is quite low and does not impact on the capacity of quantum computers to run our protocol.
+The impact of the signalling effect of Assumption $B$ and the typical effect we observed in the superconducting quantum computer \textit{ibmq\textunderscore toronto} of the IBM Quantum Services are plotted in Fig.~\ref{Fig:Signaling} (green). {We note here that we believe that on superconducting devices we do not have a strong reason to consider that the cross-talk only occurs in a fraction of the rounds (as opposed to, for example, weak cross-talk occurring every round \cite{silman2013device}).
+In this case, it would then be desirable to combine our technique with the techniques in \cite{silman2013device} in order to account for signalling in a more general way.} When using ion-trap devices, the effect of potential cross-talk is so low \cite{pino2021demonstration} that it could be ignored, but one can also apply the same techniques if desired. {As opposed to superconducting devices, in the case of ion-traps (Quantinuum's and AQT's) we additionally believe that using our technique is well justified because of the particular device structure and functioning.
+More precisely, in those devices ions (i.e. qubits) are located in traps and cross-talk can occur because of a failure in focusing the laser \cite{parrado2021crosstalk,pino2021demonstration}, therefore affecting another ion, or from light scattered from one ion to another during measurement, which can also happen with some probability \cite{parrado2021crosstalk,gaebler2021suppression}.
+Because of this probability to fail to shield one ion from another, we believe that our model of signalling is particularly well justified for this specific case.} For completeness, we also plot the impact on the observed Mermin value from the AQT/UIBK device in Fig.~\ref{Fig:Signaling} (orange).
+Again, we believe that our assumptions are sensible if the quantum device was not built in a malicious way.
 This is reasonable to expect, for example, from devices that are readily available to other users running quantum algorithms.
 Indeed, we find it hard to believe that quantum computers were built in order to trick the specific users that will be running our protocol.
-The advantage of our method using quantum computers is that it allow the use of a non-malicious yet mostly uncharacterised quantum device.
+The advantage of our method using quantum computers is that it allows the use of a non-malicious yet mostly uncharacterised quantum device.
 This is in contrast to the standard physical methods for generating randomness.
+In this sense, it at least partially solves the problem in question 1 (as well as 2 and 3) stated in the introduction.\\